Exploration-Lab/Label-Studio-Annotator-Control/README.md

 ## What you get from Modified-Label Studio(Label-Studio-Annotator-Control)
 - Annotation Now made Easy!
 - Safe environment for multi-users to work on an enviroment
-- Edited settings button with no functionality, so that no user/annotator can delete or make modifications in the whole project
+- Edited settings button with no functionality, so that no user/annotator can delete or make modifications in the whole project, nor can import/create a new project.
 - Annotate without fear of data loss since all deletion actions have been removed- 3 Actions of Tasks: Delete Tasks, Delete Task Annotations, Delete Task Predictions
 - And MANY MORE!
 Do Check out the [BLOG](https://exploration-lab.github.io/Label-Studio-Annotator-Control/)